 The government originally introduced the right to apply for flexible working in April 2003 to parents of children under the age of five.
 This right was extended over time and the current position is that in addition to parents with young children, employees are now entitled to seek the right to work on a flexible basis where they have disabled dependants under the age of 17 or 18, and also if the employee has caring responsibilities for a partner or family member.

-If an employee wants to switch from full-time to part-time hours and they have been employed for 26 weeks, the law says they have the right to make that request of their employer.
+Under current law, if an employee wants to switch from full-time to part-time hours and they have been employed for 26 weeks, they have the right to make that request of their employer.
 The employer does not have to agree to the request, but they must consider it in a reasonable manner, follow a specific procedure and are be obliged to consider the request in accordance with statutory timescales.